- 10 Finsbury Square, London EC2A1AF

 Stephen has served for many years on the Commercial Law Committee of the City of London Law Society.
 He is currently again its Deputy Chairman as well as Chairman of its Brexit sub-committee.
-A former President of the Contract Law Commission of the Union Internationale des Avocats (UIA) he is currently Communications and Strategy General Director .
+He is also a long standing member of the UIA.
 At recent UIA seminars and Congresses he has spoken on the topics of

 - protecting brands and the law of distribution contracts;.

 - the legal issues concerning influencers; and

 Between 2012 - 2019, he was Communications and Strategy General Director of the UIA.

 During New York Fashion Week in February 2013 Stephen chaired the UIA Fashion law seminar and spoke on the subject of taking back exclusive distribution rights from distributors.